hwayne/learntla-v2/docs/intro/faq.rst

 * `Amazon Web Services`_ used TLA+ to model parts of S3 and DynamoDB, finding a 35-step bug that escaped all their tests and two code reviews.

-* `Crowdstrike`_ found multiple failure cases over just five days of workshops.
+* `CrowdStrike`_ found multiple failure cases over just five days of workshops.

 TLA+ has also been used by Azure, MongoDB, Confluent, Elastic, and Cockroach Labs to find bugs.